-As Ryan wrote last week, Orsi?s writing in the past dozen or so years has focused on the need to write about ?presence? and ?abundant events? in scholarship on religion.
-Following up on his first chapter arguing for an academic way of studying the presence of ?the gods? as they appear and operate in the lives of individuals and religious groups, Orsi’s second chapter argues that scholars should take ?abundant events? much more seriously.
+As Ryan wrote last week, Orsi’s writing in the past dozen or so years has focused on the need to write about “presence” and “abundant events” in scholarship on religion.
+Following up on his first chapter arguing for an academic way of studying the presence of “the gods” as they appear and operate in the lives of individuals and religious groups, Orsi’s second chapter argues that scholars should take “abundant events” much more seriously.
 In doing so, Orsi seeks to help scholars overcome the methodological issues inherent to studying religion.
-As JI emeritus and scholar Steve Taysom puts it, ?how [can] scholars of religion account for experiences that are simultaneously irrational and real??[i]
-Orsi contends that the abundance of events surrounding when the ?transcendent breaks into time? means that scholars must account for the ?presence? of supernatural occurrences and beings in the lives of those they study.
+As JI emeritus and scholar Steve Taysom puts it, “how [can] scholars of religion account for experiences that are simultaneously irrational and real?”[i]
+Orsi contends that the abundance of events surrounding when the “transcendent breaks into time” means that scholars must account for the “presence” of supernatural occurrences and beings in the lives of those they study.
 This necessarily draws upon anthropological and historical methodologies.

-To illustrate his point, Orsi speaks to Marian apparitions at Lourdes and worshipers of the Virgin of Guadalupe in World War II to point out how scholars study these phenomena through the narrow lenses of ?modern? scholarship, which declares the presence of supernatural beings and events to be irrational, and thus, not real.
-He argues that scholars try to show the absence of the gods by relying too much on context, removing the personal and messy bits of religious people?s lives, that move beyond proscribed practices of worship or devotion.
+To illustrate his point, Orsi speaks to Marian apparitions at Lourdes and worshipers of the Virgin of Guadalupe in World War II to point out how scholars study these phenomena through the narrow lenses of “modern” scholarship, which declares the presence of supernatural beings and events to be irrational, and thus, not real.
+He argues that scholars try to show the absence of the gods by relying too much on context, removing the personal and messy bits of religious people’s lives, that move beyond proscribed practices of worship or devotion.
 Indeed, Orsi’s argument is designed to account for the religious experiences of people without suggesting that they can be proved to have happened.

-This emphasis on absence necessarily removes what Orsi calls the ?excesses? of religion?an excess of materialism, an excess of emotion, and an excess of community that extends religious experience beyond the individual that religious bodies try to (unsuccessfully) regulate.
-Ors uses bracketing, or using the tools of modernity, in another sense.
-He argues that the term is used to explain away the ?excesses ? related to Marian apparition and other abundant events, and that it also works to separate the scholar from his subjects.
-This bracketing of absence leads to all sorts of problems?and possibilities?for the study of religion that I haven?t completely wrapped my head around yet.
+This emphasis on absence necessarily removes what Orsi calls the “excesses” of religion, an excess of materialism, an excess of emotion, and an excess of community that extends religious experience beyond the individual that religious bodies try to (unsuccessfully) regulate.
+Orsi uses bracketing, or using the tools of modernity, in another sense.
+He argues that the term is used to explain away the “excesses” related to Marian apparition and other abundant events, and that it also works to separate the scholar from his subjects.
+This bracketing of absence leads to all sorts of problems-and possibilities-for the study of religion that I haven’t completely wrapped my head around yet.
 I think it’s important to recognize that Orsi is pushing for a Catholic view of religion, wherein God is present, “really there.”
 Protestantism, he argues, argues for absence and the explainable.
 Although he admits that “presence = Catholic and absence = Protestantism” oversimplifies things, he successfully shows how the dichotomy can be useful to scholars.